ranaroussi/yfinance/docs/Quarterly_Negative_Report.md

 **Test Case Number**: 4

-**Test case description**: Test the quarterly_financials property of a ticker input invaild value, check if it throws an exception.
+**Test case description**: Test the quarterly_financials property of a ticker by using invaild value, check if it throws an exception.

 **Results**: Pass